PREVIOUS: CDs & The Brain (Part 2)

 EXP: If we’re taught that our country, religion, ethnic community…. is the best, the only one to trust, is infallible… then any proof to the contrary will be ignored or make us angry!

-7. INCOMPLETE: The brain can’t tell if it has complete info about a topic, so even when we suspect it – it can’t tell us what is missing
+7. INCOMPLETE: The brain can’t identify if it has complete info about a topic, so even when we suspect it, it can’t tell us what is missing

 All I could do was ask haltingly, clumsily (sounding like an idiot!) & they’d tell me a bunch of stuff I did know.
-Sometimes, if I kept bugging them, eventually they’d ‘accidentally’ spit out the missing piece.
+Sometimes, if I kept bugging them, eventually they’d go away in disgust OR ‘accidentally’ spit out the missing piece.

 Yeah!
-I was happy, but by then they were very annoyed with me! 😡
+I was happy, but by then they were very annoyed!

-When I expressed relief, they’f say “Well, I thought you knew that!” because it was so obvious to them, they assumed I already knew it!
+😡 When I expressed relief, they’d say “Well, I thought you already knew that!” because it was so obvious to them, they assumed I already knew it!
 Wrong.